andrewrgoss/andrewrgoss.com/content/resources.md

 Technical interviews are tough.
 CodeFights, which is best known as a competitive coding and skill-based recruiting platform, helps developers practice for these interviews through a free platform that offers study topics and practice questions.<br>
 <a href="https://codefights.com/interview-practice" target="_blank">codefights.com/interview-practice</a>

+#### Data Flair Interview Questions
+Frequently asked interview questions, by category.
+Each question is accompanied by answers shared by industry experts.<br>
+<a href="https://data-flair.training/blogs/category/interview-questions" target="_blank">data-flair.training/interview-questions</a>

 #### GeeksforGeeks
 A Computer Science portal for geeks.
 It contains computer science and programming articles, quizzes, and practice/competitive programming questions.
 It also has a large database of company-specific interview questions.<br>
 <a href="http://www.geeksforgeeks.org" target="_blank">www.geeksforgeeks.org</a>